 Additional instruments – $150 per instrument

-There is not a fee for the use of the church or the services of the priest, but a gift of thanksgiving to the Church is welcomed and appreciated.
+There is not a fee for the services of the priest, but a gift of thanksgiving is welcomed and appreciated.

 The wedding photo session may require substantial time, depending on the photographer and quantity of pictures taken.
 It is essential that this time be scheduled on the Parish Master Calendar.
 Please do not finalize any arrangements with your photographer until after the time has been set aside on the Master Calendar.